sebimarkgraf/spotify-context-recommender/README.md

 The idea lies in creating a full stack from recording the events during context, through training a classifier and finally integrating the context classifier into a working application.

-## Links

-The deployed recommender can be found [here](https://sebimarkgraf.de/spotify-context-recommender/).
-The event recorder can be accessed on [codesandbox](https://8og7k.csb.app/).
-The Influx DB is the influx db of the [lecture](https://css21.teco.edu).

 ## Idea
 Finding the right music to your current activity is always a tedious process and involves clicking through potentially a big amount of spotify submenus.